Signal and Track Switch Repairers

 • Wear Common Protective or Safety Equipment such as Safety Shoes, Glasses, Gloves, Hearing Protection, Hard Hats, or Life Jackets — 99% responded “Every day.”

-• Outdoors, Exposed to Weather — 85% responded “Every day.”
+• Outdoors, Exposed to All Weather Conditions — 85% responded “Every day.”

-• Face-to-Face Discussions — 70% responded “Every day.”
+• Face-to-Face Discussions with Individuals and Within Teams — 70% responded “Every day.”

-• Telephone — 82% responded “Every day.”
+• Telephone Conversations — 82% responded “Every day.”

-• Work With Work Group or Team
+• Work With or Contribute to a Work Group or Team

 • Freedom to Make Decisions — 60% responded “A lot of freedom.”